sychan/kb_sdk_docs/_sources/howtos/run_a_shell_command.rst.txt

 Many KBase apps wrap third-party tools with commandline interfaces.
 You can compile these programs for your app by entering the build commands in your Dockerfile.
-For example,
-`FastANI <https://github.com/kbaseapps/FastANI>`__ compiles and installs with this series of commands:
+For example, |FastANI_link| compiles and installs with this series of commands:

 .. code-block:: bash